Wark Farm; Organic farming, Butchery & Meat Cookery Days

 10am-10.30am Cookery Demonstration Slow cooking meat using a pressure cooker

-What participants said about our last Butchery and Meat Cookery Day
+What participants have said about our Farm Walks, Butchery and Meat Cookery Experiences

 "The thought and effort going into raising the lamb on the farm was fascinating."
 Mike, Lumphanan

-"The most interesting thing for me was…] "…Seeing where all the cuts on the carcass come from and how nearly everything is used, and also the cooking tips from Laurel, I wasn’t expecting that.
-Also the energy and enthusiasm for the farm, vary informative and thought provoking."
+"The most interesting thing for me was seeing where all the cuts on the carcass come from and how nearly everything is used, and also the cooking tips from Laurel, I wasn’t expecting that.
+Also the energy and enthusiasm for the farm, very informative and thought provoking."
 Sue, Lumphanan

-"I enjoyed the challenge of preparing the shoulder of lamb and proudly served it for Sunday lunch.
+"I really appreciated the skill involved in butchery and the respect for the animals in the careful way the meat was handled.
+It made me realise there is more to organic than feed and avoidance of chemicals.”“I enjoyed the challenge of preparing the shoulder of lamb and proudly served it for Sunday lunch.
 The whole family loved it!"
 Allie, Elgin

-Should you wish to book 'a place on a day' or arrange a group booking, please email Megan on [email protected]
+Should you wish to reserve a place on a day, arrange a group booking or purchase a gift voucher as a present for one of the experiences, please email Fi on [email protected]